 Have you or a loved one experienced these signs of Alzheimer’s recently?

 Several studies have been conducted to establish the link between vitamin B12 and Alzheimer’s.
-Some, such as the study highlighted here, associate low B12 levels with both the symptoms of Alzheimer’s and actual shrinkage of the brain.
+Some, such as the study highlighted here, associate low B12 levels with both the symptoms of Alzheimer’s and actual atrophy (shrinkage) of the brain.
 Other studies have attempted to prove that B12 supplements restored cognitive functioning to previous levels after supplementation.

 What Is Vitamin B12 Deficiency?